polarsignals/frostdb/README.md

 Columnar data stores have become incredibly popular for analytics.
 Structuring data in columns instead of rows leverages the architecture of modern hardware, allowing for efficient processing of data.
 A columnar data store might be right for you if you have workloads where you write a lot of data and need to perform analytics on that data.

-FrostDB is similar to many other in-memory columnar databases such as [DuckDB](https://duckdb.org/) or [InfluxDB IOx](https://github.com/influxdata/influxdb_iox).
+FrostDB is similar to many other embeddable columnar databases such as [DuckDB](https://duckdb.org/)

 FrostDB may be a better fit for you if:
 - Are developing a Go program